MeteoGroup/curator-es/README.md

 - SSL - if access to Elasticsearch is protected by SSL, has to be "True", default "False"
 - INDEX_PREFIX - name for the prefix, default "dataprovisioning*"
 - TIME_STRING - default '%Y.%m.%d'
-- DELETE_DAY - default 14
+- KEEP_DAYS - default 14